-Contact the chairperson of the Committee on Special Education or your building principal if you feel your child may require special educational services.
+Call Angela Amato, chairperson of the Committee on Special Education at 404-1217 or your building principal if you feel your child may require special educational services.
 A NYS Parent's Guide to Special Education for Children ages 3 to 21 is available upon request.